jaseg/gerbolyze/README.md

         polygons.
 This perform composition at the vector level.
 Potentially slow.
     --no-flatten
-        Disable automatic flattening for KiCAD S-Exp export -g, --only-groups
+        Disable automatic flattening for KiCAD S-Exp export --dilate
+        Dilate output gerber primitives by this amount in mm.
+Used for masking out other layers.
+    -g, --only-groups
         Comma-separated list of group IDs to export.
     -b, --vectorizer